Asian Elves – All You Need To Know

 What Is An Elf

-Was The Inspiration Of Elves Drawn From The South-East Asian Region?
+Was The Inspiration Of Elves Drawn From The Southeast Asian Region?

-Was The Inspiration Of Elves Drawn From The South-East Asian Region
+Was The Inspiration Of Elves Drawn From The Southeast Asian Region

-Elves in Asian Mythology
+Elves In Asian Mythology

 Elves in the Asian mythologies are hard to find.
 Well, there were fewer studies and less information about the elves.
 Asian region or culture is a little isolated.
 Not to mention, the oriental approach makes it harder to understand the whole point of view.